National N2O mapping and reduction of N2O-emission

 Conclusions

-In order to reduce N2O, the first step is to get knowledge of the amounts and the pattern of production, in order to interpret the biological pathways.
+N2O plays a major part in wastewater treatment plants' climate impact and it is crucial to look into this challenge for all plants in order to tackle it.
+In order to reduce N2O, the first step is to gain knowledge of the amounts and the pattern of production, in order to interpret the biological pathways.
+When you have this knowledge, you can choose the best control method and start reducing the emission.

 *Krüger's patented N2O-module in Hubgrade